mnot/I-D/http-key/draft.md

  Accept: text/plain; type="text/html"
 ~~~

-### "pgt": Parameter Greater Than Match Modifier
+### "pr": Parameter Range Modifier

-The "pgt" modifier matches if the indicated attribute is greater than or equal
+The "pr" modifier matches if the indicated attribute falls within a specified
-to the indicated numeric amount in one value in both lists.
-This assumes that
+numeric range in one value in both lists.

-list members have a "attribute=value" format (following the parameter rule in
+This modifier assumes that list members have a "attribute=value" format
-{{I-D.ietf-httpbis-p2-semantics}}).
+(following the parameter rule in {{I-D.ietf-httpbis-p2-semantics}}).

 In the modifier, the indicated attribute is conveyed using the characters
-before the colon character in the parameter value; the indicated value is
+before the colon character in the parameter value; the range is
 that afterwards.

 Formally, the syntax is:

 ~~~
+parameter_range =  attribute ":" "[" [ range_num ] ":" [ range_num ] "]"
-parameter_comparator =  attribute ":" [ "-" ] 1*DIGIT
+range_num = [ "-" ] 1*DIGIT
 ~~~

 For example, given the key:

 ~~~
-Key: Foo;pgt=bar:20
+Key: Foo;pr=bar[20:30]
 ~~~

-the indicated attribute is 'bar', and the indicated value is 20.
-Thus, each
+the indicated attribute is 'bar', and the range is from 20 to 30 (inclusive).
-of the following headers would match:
+Thus, each of the following headers would match:

 ~~~
  Foo: bar=20
  Foo: BAr=25
  Foo: bar=30, baz=100
  Foo: baz=10, bar=50, bar=10
- Foo: bar=100000
 ~~~

 whilst the following would not: